botter-live/botter.live-Android/README.md

 ## Customer support

-👋 Contact us with any integration/issues at [Botter - Contact us page](https://botter.ai/contact/).
+👋 Contact us with any integration/issues at [BOTTER - Contact us page](https://botter.ai/contact/).
 If you bump into any problems or need more support, just start a conversation with our support team.

 ## Push Notifications (FCM)
-Below, we’ll show you how to send push notifications to your customers, with Firebase Cloud Messaging (FCM) in Botter.
+Below, we’ll show you how to send push notifications to your customers, with Firebase Cloud Messaging (FCM) in BOTTER.

 ### Step :one:: Enable Google services for your app
 If you already have a Firebase project with notifications enabled you can skip to the next step.
 Otherwise go to the [FCM Console page](https://console.firebase.google.com/u/0/) and create a new project following these steps: